Eppo-exp/eppo-docs/docs/feature-flags/sdks/javascript.md

 ### Usage in React

 For usage in React, we recommend using the below `EppoRandomizationProvider` at the root of your component tree.
 By default, this component waits for initialization of the SDK before rendering its children.
-If `waitForInitialization` is set to false, the SDK `getAssignment` function will return `null` assignments while initializing and will only start assigning subjects when a new browser session is started.
+If `waitForInitialization` is set to false, the SDK `getStringAssignment` function will return `null` assignments while initializing and will only start assigning subjects when a new browser session is started.

 ```tsx
 import { useEffect, useState } from "react";